lzim/mtl/03_mtl_red_learner_part_02_see.md

     [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.0/three_pop_ups.gif?raw=true)](#DontLink)

-1. Select a module for review
+**1. Select a module for review**

 - Find a variable that is important to your team.
 How is it estimated in this table?
 What are its units?
 - Where can you find even more detailed information about your team data?
 - Check out the last two columns.
 What is the difference between these two columns?

-2. Select a second module for review
+**2. Select a second module for review**

 - Check out the last two columns.
 - Find a variable that is important to you team.
 How is it estimated in this table?
 What are its units?
 - Where can you find even more detailed information about your team data?

-3. Are there any team data table values you would like to explore in the team data UI?
+**3. Are there any team data table values you would like to explore in the team data UI?**

 - If so, which ones?
 Open the data UI to examine your question.

-4. Does the team see any values in the team data that seem to vary significantly from expectations?
+**4. Does the team see any values in the team data that seem to vary significantly from expectations?**

 - If so, what is surprising?
 Does the estimation definition (second to last column, text in red) help you to interpret the variable value?

-5. Does the team see any values in the team data that fit your expectations about high priority team needs?
+**5. Does the team see any values in the team data that fit your expectations about high priority team needs?**

 - If so, what are you noticing?
 In what ways does the team data fit with your day-to-day clinical practice in your team?